Consider Bursting Your Christian Bubble

 The reason for this “clue” matters a lot.
 For example, I’m a homemaker, and I homeschool my kids.
 I don’t have a job to go to every day, and my activities tend to revolve around church (which my husband pastors) and homeschool stuff.
 Even my hobby is a bit isolated!
 Writing isn’t exactly a group activity…

 All that said, I still have opportunities to spend time with nonbelievers.
 For one, my husband and I minister in the church to people who still need the Savior.
 I would venture to guess that my Christian homeschool co-ops and groups have probably had some nonbelievers in them.
 Not to mention, there’s always the internet.
-Getting saved in my mid-twenties had an interesting effect on my Facebook friends list.
-I had nearly no Christian friends when I became a believer, therefore, I still have plenty of opportunities to engage with nonbelievers.
+Getting saved in my mid-twenties had an interesting effect on my list of Facebook friends.
+I had nearly no Christian friends when I became a believer, therefore, I still have plenty of opportunities to engage with nonbelievers from my pre-Christ life.
 Though the Facebook waters can be treacherous, I have actually had some profitable and enjoyable conversations with people I never expected.
+Of course, some others have been awful.

 Believers in the Christian bubble don’t look for ways to engage with nonbelievers when they have limited opportunities like I do.
 Instead, they purpose to stay away from them.